fturati/inventree-cab-plugin/README.md

 ## Configuration Options

-In InvenTree web GUI (in development environment accessible on http://localhost:8000), go to the settings page and then to the plugin settings section.
+In InvenTree Web GUI (In docker development environment accessible on http://localhost:8000), go to the settings page and then to the plugin settings section.
 If run InvenTree inside docker, should toggle the `Check plugins on startup` setting and restart (`docker compose restart`) if it was not enabled.

 Afterward can enable the Cab Labels plugin and access its settings.